Interview with Cara McCarty, American Design Curator and Curator Emerita at the Cooper Hewitt, Smithsonian Design Museum

 I have to credit my parents.
 Early on, my parents fostered independence.
 They wanted us to learn how to rely on ourselves and to be confident in ourselves, and not be dependent on validation from the outside.

 My parents exposed us to so much.
-They didn’t have a lot of money, but when we traveled, and it was very simple travel, we went to museums and learned history.
-They wanted to expose us to different cultures and to appreciate what we had, but also to see how other people are.
+They didn’t have a lot of money, but when we traveled, and it was not glamorous travel, we went to museums and learned history.
+They wanted to expose us to different cultures, to give us a bigger sense of the world and to appreciate what we had.

-I had some good teachers along the way, but when I started at the Museum of Modern Art, I had a fabulous boss who was a mentor.
+I had some excellent teachers along the way, but when I started as an intern at the Museum of Modern Art, I had a generous boss who was a mentor.
 I thank him every week.
-I couldn’t have gotten into that position without having the support of my family.
+I couldn’t have gotten into that position without without the determination to pursue my passion and belief in myself.

 What roles do you think schools should play in fostering art education and appreciation?

-Art is really, really important, especially these days with so much emphasis on computers and digital media and everybody holding their iPhones.
-We still need to find ways to foster creativity and creative ways of thinking, and to learn how to think outside the box.
+Art is really, really important, especially these days with so much emphasis on the digital, artificial intelligence and everybody holding their iPhones.
+We need to find ways to foster imagination and creative ways of thinking, and to learn how to think outside the box.

-She said she learned this from Josef Albers.
-She would paint an abstract canvas thinking this is the bottom and this is the top.
+The artist learned this from Josef Albers.
+She would paint an abstract canvas thinking one side was the bottom and one the top.
 But Albers would say, “Turn it on its side.
 What does it look like?
 Turn it upside down.
 What does it look like?”
 Don’t always enter the house through the front door, go in through the side door or the back door.

-Students sometimes think they’re bad at art because from elementary school they are taught to think that way.
-Kids give up and think they’re not good artists anymore.
-But actually, many people are very creative, and schools sometimes shut that down.
+Students sometimes think they’re bad at art because they are taught to think that way beginning in elementary school.
+Kids give up discouraged they’re not good artists.
+But most people are very creative, and schools sometimes shut that down.

-Art is a wonderful way of helping us look at the world more carefully.
+Art is an enriching way of helping us look and observe the world more carefully.

 How concerned are you about the impact from cuts in funding to the arts, particularly in schools?